Michelle-Lisowski/Von/README.rst

 ------------------

 Once you have installed Procbot on your computer, you will need to get a bot token by creating an app `here <https://discordapp.com/developers/applications>`_.
 Copy that token and run ``setup.py``.
-Paste your token in when asked for your token, and it will save it in ``settings.json``.
+Paste your token in when asked, and it will save it in ``settings.json``.
 The bot will then be run automatically.

 As the owner, you can log the bot out of Discord any time using the ``.logout`` command.
 After the first time setup,